philjhowson/BrainTumorDetection/README.md

 The custom built model had a multi-branch architecture.
-Specifically, the input image was sent through a block with a large kernel (kernel_size = 7) and a block with a medium kernel (kernel = 5) size before being concatenated and fed through the remaining blocks.
+Specifically, the input image was sent through a block with a large kernel (kernel_size = 7) and a block with a medium kernel (kernel_size = 5) size before being concatenated and fed through the remaining blocks.
 The initial residual learning, was added to the second block and then residual learning was continually accumulated in an intermediate object such that each block had access to a feature map that contained the output of ever previous block.
 For